mokshsolankii/PaddockGrid/README.md

 ## How to Run

-Install dependencies:

-pip install -r requirements.txt

-Run the dashboard:
+Install dependencies and then run the dashboard:

-streamlit run app_v1.py
+pip install -r requirements.txt streamlit run app_v1.py